The Agent Economy Needs a New Stack

 The capability arrived early

-Three things that don’t exist yet
+Three things that do not exist yet

-When an agent calls an API, writes to a database, or sends a message, the receiving system needs to know who this is.
-Not the company that deployed it.
-Not the human account it’s running under.
-The specific agent, executing a specific task, on behalf of a specific person, with specific permissions that were granted for this agent.
-Right now, the answer to “who is this agent?” is usually “whoever has this API key” — which tells you almost nothing useful.
+When an agent calls an API, writes to a database, or sends a message, the receiving system needs to know who is making the request.
+Not the company that deployed the agent.
+Not the human account it is running under.
+The specific agent, executing a specific task, on behalf of a specific person, with permissions that were granted to that agent.

 This is an infrastructure problem, not an AI problem

 Making agents smarter is an AI research problem.
 Making agents usable in production is an infrastructure problem.
-Different disciplines, different teams, different timelines.
+Different disciplines, different teams, and different timelines.

 None of this requires new AI research.
 It requires infrastructure engineering applied to a new actor type.